InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Experiments

-\textbf{Experimental Setup}.
-We follow the common setup in \cite{zhang2024spatialvla,zhao2025cot}, leveraging tasks from LIBERO-Spatial, LIBERO-Object, LIBERO-Goal and LIBERO-Long for evaluation.
+In this part, we first apply InSpire to the miniVLA-VQ model and pretrain a 1B-parameter VLA on the LIBERO-90 dataset, which we refer to as \textbf{InspireVLA-1B}.
+We then compare our InspireVLA-1B with state-of-the-art reasoning-based VLAs, including SpatialVLA-4B\cite{zhang2024spatialvla}—a 4B-parameter VLA that injects 3D information into the input observations to achieve spatial-aware action prediction, and CoT-VLA-7B \cite{zhao2025cot}—a 7B-parameter VLA that enhances action prediction through CoT reasoning.
+We follow the common setup in \cite{zhang2024spatialvla,zhao2025cot}, leveraging tasks from LIBERO-Spatial, -Object, -Goal and -Long for evaluation.
 Each of SpatialVLA-4B, CoT-VLA-7B and our InspireVLA-1B is jointly fine-tuned on tasks from the four LIBERO datasets.
-We compare the performance on seen tasks from the four LIBERO datasets and directly borrow the results of SpatialVLA-4B and CoT-VLA-7B from their original papers.
-We perform LoRA fine-tuning \cite{hu2022lora} on InSpireVLA-1B using tasks from the four datasets, the hyperparameters adopted in our experiments are listed in Table \ref{tab:hyperparameters3}.
-We report the average success rates and std errors on 3 random seeds.
+We compare the performance on seen tasks from the four datasets and directly borrow the results of SpatialVLA-4B and CoT-VLA-7B from the original papers.
+We perform LoRA fine-tuning \cite{hu2022lora} on InSpireVLA-1B using tasks from the four datasets.
+We report the average success rates and std errors over 3 random seeds.
 As in \cite{zhao2025cot}, we also compare InSpire with other three strong baselines: Diffusion Policy\cite{chi2023diffusion}, Octo\cite{team2024octo} and OpenVLA\cite{kim2024openvla}, their results are directly referred from \cite{zhao2025cot}\footnote{Since the LIBERO-pretrained checkpoints of Diffusion Policy, Octo, OpenVLA and CoT-VLA-7B in \cite{zhao2025cot} have not been open-sourced, we are unable to compare the performance of those models on unseen tasks.}.